-The holiday season is approaching fast, and musicians all over the world are planning their holiday strategies accordingly.
+The holiday season is coming up fast, and musicians all over the world are planning their holiday strategies accordingly.
 Want to make the most out of this holiday season?
-Here’s how…
+Here are a couple ways to prepare…

 6 Ways Musicians Should Prepare For The Holidays

 Promote Like Crazy

 The holiday season is one of the biggest times for buying music.
 From CD’s and vinyl to posters and merch, consumers all over the world are looking for the perfect gifts for their music loving friends and family.